syh7/DnDwiki/src/main/resources/parsed/inquisitors/arc 2/session 10 - dancing in geneva.md

-# Sessie 10: Dancing in Geneva
+# Session 10 - Dancing in Geneva

 - Guards are checking tents who is home
 - Want party to leave